 It is safe to drink alcohol while taking this medication.

-Women who have had a hysterectomy, of who have an IUS fitted, are able to take oestrogen-only HRTs.
+Women who have had a hysterectomy, or who have an IUS fitted, are able to take oestrogen-only HRT.
 These can be taken orally (Elleste Solo, Premarin) or applied to the skin as transdermal patches (Elleste Solo MX80, Elleste Solo MX40, Evorel).

 Kliovance is taken orally in tablet form.
-HRT is also available in the form of transdermal patches which, when applied to the skin, transfer hormone supplements directly into the bloodstream.
-While oral HRTs are taken once daily, patches are only changed twice per week.
-HRT patches tend to have less side effects than tablets because they bypass the digestive system, but can irritate the skin in some cases.
+HRT is also available in the form of transdermal patches (such as Evorel Conti) which, when applied to the skin, transfer hormone supplements directly into the bloodstream.
+While oral HRT is taken once daily, patches are only changed twice per week.
+HRT patches tend to have fewer side effects than tablets because they bypass the digestive system, but can irritate the skin in some cases.
 Your doctor will be able to advise you on which form of HRT is right for you.

-Kliovance is intended for temporary relief of the symptoms of menopause and your doctor will prescribe the lowest dose possible for the shortest amount of time.
-HRTs carry a sight increase in risk of developing oestrogen-sensitive cancers, such as breast cancer and endometrial cancers.
+Kliovance is intended for temporary relief of the symptoms of menopause and your doctor will usually prescribe the lowest dose possible for the shortest amount of time.
+HRT carries a slightly increased risk of developing oestrogen-sensitive cancers, such as breast cancer and endometrial cancers.
 While the increase is small, it becomes greater according to the age of the patient and the duration of HRT.
 Furthermore, HRT prevents the onset of osteoporosis but will not prevent it from occurring altogether.
 It is up to you to decide when to come off of HRT, and you should always speak to your doctor before doing so.

-While this medication contains hormone supplements which are also used in HRT for gender transition, Kliovance itself is not prescribed for this use.
+While this medication contains hormone supplements which are also used in HRT for gender transition, Kliovance itself is not prescribed or licenced for this use.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers